shimoda-uec/ssdd/README.md

 # SSDD:Self-Supervised Difference Detection
-By Watal Shimoda, Keiji Yanai.
+By Watal Shimoda and Keiji Yanai.
 ## Description
 This repository contains the codes for "Self-supervised difference detection for weakly supervised segmentation".
 It has been published at ICCV2019.

 ## Requirements